raffles1306/ASX-Time-of-Day---Analytics/README.md

 # ASX-Time-of-Day-Analytics

 Toolkit for analysing intraday time-of-day moves in ASX mining stocks.
-Pulls price data in 15-min slots (AWST), screens for decent swings, and spits out stats, Excel reports, and sector dashboards.
+Pulls price data in 15-min slots (AWST), screens for  swings, and provides stats, Excel reports, and sector dashboards.

 ## Usage